Spectra of infinite graphs via freeness with amalgamation: Introduction

-Roughly speaking, the proofs of our results regarding universal covers use free probability in two different ways. \begin{enumerate}[(1)] \item Free probability techniques are used to argue that Jacobi operators on $\T$ can be represented as $n\times n$ matrices with entries on a certain $C^*$-algebra.
-For different applications it is convenient to use different $C^*$-algebras. \item Once a given Jacobi operator of $\T$ is viewed as an element of a matrix $C^*$-algebra, we argue that such element can be decomposed as a sum of simpler operators that are free with amalgamation over the algebra $M_n(\C)$ (see Section \ref{secpreliminaries} for precise definitions).
-This decomposition allows the use of tools from free probability to understand the spectrum of the original Jacobi operator. \end{enumerate} Regarding step (1), it is worth noting that once one has represented the Jacobi operator as an specific element of a matrix $C^*$-algebra, one might be able to find elementary proofs that show that such a representation is correct.
+Roughly speaking, the proofs of the results in this section use free probability in two different ways. \begin{enumerate}[(1)] \item Free probability techniques are used to argue that periodic Jacobi matrices on $\T$ can be represented as $n\times n$ matrices with entries in a certain $C^*$-algebra.
+For different applications it is convenient to use different $C^*$-algebras. \item Once a given periodic Jacobi matrix $A_\calT$ is viewed as an element of a matrix $C^*$-algebra, we argue that such an element can be decomposed as a sum of simpler operators that are free with amalgamation over the algebra $M_n(\C)$ (see Section \ref{secpreliminaries} for precise definitions).
+This decomposition allows the use of tools from free probability to understand the spectrum of $A_\calT$. \end{enumerate} Regarding step (1), it is worth noting that once one has represented the Jacobi operator as an specific element of a matrix $C^*$-algebra, one might be able to find elementary proofs that show that such a representation is correct.
 However, one should appreciate that it is not clear a priori that this connection with $C^*$-algebras exists, and neither is it easy to "guess" what the correct representation of the Jacobi operator on a given $C^*$-algebra is.
 It is for this reason that we decided to include the free probability arguments for step (1), since we believe they provide a conceptual way to arrive at the $C^*$-algebra representations.

-\textbf{Spectral Radius.} Let $m$ be the number of edges in $\G$ where loops are counted twice and let $\Gamma_m$ be the discrete group obtained by taking the free product of $m$ copies of $\mathbb{Z}_2$.
-Using our combinatorial graph product, which is discussed below in Section \ref{subsub:amalgamgraphprod}, we show that Jacobi operators on $\T$ can be represented as elements of the tensor product of $M_n(\C)$ with the reduced $C^*$-algebra of $\Gamma_m$ (see Section \ref{secpreliminaries} for definitions).
-We then use a theorem of Lehner \cite{lehner1999computing} to prove the following min-max formula for the spectral radius (actually, both spectral edges) of Jacobi operators.
+\paragraph{Spectral Radius.} Let $m$ be the number of undirected edges in $\G$ and let $\Gamma_m$ be the discrete group obtained by taking the free product of $m$ copies of $\mathbb{Z}_2$.
+Using our combinatorial graph product, which is discussed below in Section \ref{subsub:amalgamgraphprod}, we show that periodic Jacobi operators on $\T$ can be represented as elements in $M_n(\C)\otimes \cred(\Gamma_m)$ (see Section \ref{secpreliminaries} for definitions).
+We then use a theorem of Lehner \cite{lehner1999computing} to prove the following min-max formula for the spectral radius (actually, both spectral edges) of $A_\calT$.